hanjianqiao/hanjianqiao.github.io/_posts/devices/2018-01-18-Use_Pi3_as_Hostap.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Use Pi 3 as Wifi Hotspot"
 date:   2018-01-18 13:16:01 +0800
-categories: jekyll
+categories: Device
-tags: template
 ---

 Use Pi 3 as Wifi Hotspot